 The Challenge of Hearing Through a Mask

 Masks challenge communication in two ways.
-The first is due to masks covering the mouth.
-In doing so they restrict visual speech cues the listener might receive.
+The first is buy covering the mouth, they restrict visual speech cues the listener might receive in terms of facial expression and lip movements.
 The second is that masks change the acoustic properties of the speech itself.
 This article provides some suggestions to help with adjusting your hearing aids to make listening to speech through masks a bit easier.

 The Acoustic Impact of Masks

 Research has shown that the high frequency range (2000-7000 Hz) needed for understanding speech is affected by masks.
 A simple medical mask can reduce the effective volume by as much as 3-4 d dB.
-That is a reduction of about half the original volume.
+While that might look like a small number, it is actually a reduction of more than half the original volume.
 For a N95 masks, there can be a reduction of as much as 12 dB which translates to decreasing the volume to 1/16th of the original level.
 See figure 1 below.

 Although required in many situations, social distancing reduces the effective listening volume level even further.